MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 ---
 title: Conditions in Conditional Access policy
-description: What are conditions in a Microsoft Entra Conditional Access policy
+description: What are conditions in a Microsoft Entra Conditional Access policy?

 ms.service: entra-id
 ms.subservice: conditional-access